cgreenhalgh/daoplayer2/README.md

 winpty docker exec -it daoplayer2 //bin/bash
 ```

+For Android see lots of tedious install stuff below.

 Note, on windows, won't work on mounted volume (without symlinks), so maybe
 ```
 mkdir build